marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Library**: A pre-written set of functions for some particular purpose or set of purposes that you can bring into your program (import).
 There are many many libraries for python already installed on your computer.

 **Linting**: Automatic checking of code for ‘style issues’ or errors, underlining them in red.
 Flake8 is the linter used in this course.
 Linting will not only flag up mistakes, but will also flag up ways in which your code isn’t quite laid out according to standards.
 These might (will!) all seem like very minor issues, but consistently laid out code really is easier for other people to read, so try to follow these rules.

+**Nesting**: Putting a program structure inside another program structure.
+Pretty well anything can be nested in programming, including function calls, if statements, loops etc. Nesting takes two forms in Python.
+Nesting within expressions - e.g. `float(input("hello"))` – consists of brackets within brackets (innermost always happens first).
+Nesting of control structures (if, while etc.) is done using indentation.
+Most languages encourage this indentation for readability, but in in Python it is mandatory.

 **Pass**: See Function